Quantum many-body theory

 We are presently investigating:

-the role of ultracold atomic collisions in optical atomic clocks, to improve their accuracy, by means of quantum Monte Carlo methods;
+the role of ultracold atomic collisions in confined geometries, such as those of optical atomic clocks, to improve their accuracy, by means of quantum Monte Carlo methods;

 Contact: Gianluca Bertaina